favoursyre/portfolio_frontend/README.md

 3. [Technologies](#technologies)

 ## Overview
-This is the frontend for my portfolio website.
+This is the fullstack code for my portfolio website.
-The backend code for this website can be found at `https://github.com/favoursyre/portfolio_backend.git`

 ## Languages
 * HTML